That’s right, I said MALE safety tips!

 So there you go guys, just a few basic tips and tricks to keep you safe on the road.
 Okay, so apart from the odd gender specific exception, these tips can be applied to women too, in fact general safety tips are almost universally the same for men as they would be for women, but that doesn’t mean men don’t need to take a sensible view on their own personal safety and security.

-Last week I wrote a post on solo female backpacker safety in response to the almost overwhelmingly female dominated emails and questions I get about if it is safe to travel the world, or if it is safe for a woman to travel.
+Last week I wrote a post on solo female backpacker safety in response to the almost overwhelmingly female dominated emails and questions I get about travel safety.
 The fact of the matter is it is safe for ANYONE to travel the world independently, it makes absolutely no difference whatsoever whether you are a man or a woman.
-You just have to do some research on the places you are visiting, use your common sense, and apply some reasonable and sensible safety precautions to your behaviour without going over the top and letting them ruin your trip.
+Of course there are some gender specific problems that women will face that men won’t and vice versa too, but on the whole one gender is not inherently safer when travelling than the other.
+You just have to do some research on the places you are visiting, have the right knowledge and information, use your common sense, and apply some reasonable and sensible safety precautions to your behaviour without going over the top and letting them ruin your trip.

 If you want to prepare yourself as much as possible, you can do some more reading on how you can avoid dangerous situations and keep yourself safe here.
 But don’t let fear ruin your trip.
 Do your research, apply your common sense and enjoy yourself!
 Backpacking around the world will be one of the best things you will ever do, you will have an absolute blast, and by listening to these tips and doing your research you will come back safe and sound too.